-- The Main Programme of lectures and workshops that were selected by the organisers and board from proposals submitted in response to the call for proposals - The Supplemental Programme of discussions, entertainment and leisure activities that have been organised by Autscape.
+- The Main Programme of lectures and workshops were selected by the organisers and board from submitted proposals. - The Supplemental Programme of discussions, entertainment and leisure activities that have been organised by Autscape. - Informal activities are run by participants for each other.